kokorie1/math-problem-generator/README.md

 https://datapane.com/reports/yklMEQA/aops-problems-fordisplay/?utm_medium=embed
 The data shows talents from different nationalities contesting in a math Olympiad.

-This project is from @Geoclid tutorial.
+Special thanks to @Geoclid for insights.